-Target disk mode, also known as TDM is a unique boot feature on a Mac computer.
+Mac Target disk mode, also known as TDM is a unique boot feature on a Mac computer.
 This Target mode allows you to transfer data from Mac to Mac with the help of FireWire or Thunderbolt cable at a much faster speed compared to the other data transferring techniques.

-Before we move on to learn how to boot Mac in target disk mode to transfer data let us first understand in what cases Target disk mode Mac can come in handy.
+Before we move on to learn how to boot Mac in target disk mode to transfer data.
+Let us first understand in what cases Target disk mode Mac can come in handy.

-- Booting a Mac system in a target disk mode allows the transfer of data at very high speed from Target Mac i.e., iMac or MacBook or Mac mini to the Host device i.e., any other working Mac system.
+- Booting a Mac system in a Target Disk Mode allows the transfer of data at very high speed from Target Mac i.e., iMac or MacBook or Mac Mini to the Host device i.e., any other working Mac system.

-- Copying data from Target Mac to the host computer is faster than the Migration Assistant tool which is used to transfer data from old Mac to a new Mac device.
+- Copying data from Target Mac to the host computer is faster than the Migration Assistant tool which is used to transfer data from an old Mac to a new Mac device.

-- Target disk mode can be used to create a backup file before formatting, reformatting or upgrading and downgrading the Mac system.
+- Target Disk Mode can be used to create a backup file before formatting, reformatting or upgrading, and downgrading the Mac system.

 - If you are booting a MacBook in Target disk mode, make sure it has sufficient battery charging to hold until you transfer data completely.
 To avoid any interruptions during data transfer connect your MacBook to the socket through an AC adapter.

-Follow the below step wise guidelines to transfer files from Mac using Target disk mode:
+Follow the below step-wise guidelines to transfer files from Mac using Target disk mode:

-The first step is to connect your two macOS computers with the help of FireWire or Thunderbolt ports.
+The first step is to connect your two Mac computers with the help of FireWire or Thunderbolt ports.
 Use necessary adapters if required to connect the old Mac system such as Thunderbolt 2 to Thunderbolt 3 or Thunderbolt to FireWire, etc.

-Step 2: Boot Mac in Target Disk Mode to Transfer Files Mac
+Boot Mac in Target Disk Mode to Transfer Files Mac

 There are two different methods through which you can boot your Target Mac in Target disk mode: